 - A. Staffing.
 Contractor shall submit quarterly staffing reports to County.
 These staffing reports shall be on a form acceptable to, or provided by, County and shall report actual staff hours worked by position and shall include the employees' names, licensure status, bilingual and bicultural capabilities, budgeted monthly salary, actual salary, hire date, and, if applicable, termination date.
 The staffing reports shall be received by County no later than 25 calendar days following the end of the quarter being reported. - B. Programmatic.
 Contractor shall submit quarterly programmatic reports to County, which shall be received by County no later than 25 calendar days following the end of the quarter being reported.
 Programmatic reports shall include the following: - 1.
 Contractor shall state whether it is or is not progressing satisfactorily in achieving all the terms of this Agreement and if not, shall specify what steps will be taken to achieve satisfactory progress; - 2.
-Contractor shall include a narrative description of Contractor's progress in implementing the provisions of this Agreement, details of outreach activities and their results, any pertinent facts or interim findings, staff changes, status of Licenses and Certifications, changes in population served and reasons for any such changes; - 3.
-The number of active cases and number of clients admitted/ discharged; and - 4.
-The Measures described in Exhibit E, Program Goals, Outcomes and Measures, as applicable, or as otherwise agreed by Contractor and County.
-Amendments to Exhibit E do not require a formal amendment to this Agreement, but shall be agreed to in writing by Contractor and the Director of the Department of Behavioral Wellness or designee.
-In addition, Contractor may include any other data that demonstrate the effectiveness of Contractor's programs.
+Contractor shall include a narrative description of Contractor's progress in implementing the provisions of this Agreement, details of outreach activities and their results, any pertinent facts or interim findings, staff changes, status of Licenses and Certifications, changes in population served and reasons for any such changes;

-C. Annual Mandatory Training Report.
+- 3. The number of active cases and number of clients admitted/ discharged; and - 4.
+The Measures described in Exhibit E, Program Goals, Outcomes and Measures, as applicable, or as otherwise agreed by Contractor and County per Exhibit E. In addition, Contractor may include any other data that demonstrate the effectiveness of Contractor's programs. - C. Annual Mandatory Training Report.
 Contractor shall submit evidence of completion of the Mandatory Trainings identified in the Section regarding Training Requirements on an annual basis to the County Systems Training Coordinator.
 Training materials, competency tests and sign-in sheets shall be submitted for each training no later than June 15th of each year unless requested earlier by County.